easyscience/peasy-lib/docs/introduction/index.md

 ## Description

-EasyPeasy is scientific software for imaginary calculations of something bsed on a model and refining its parameters against experimental data.
+EasyPeasy is scientific software for imaginary calculations of something based on a model and refining its parameters against experimental data.

 EasyPeasy is distributed as both a cross-platform desktop application